Malay language: Writing system

-Rumi (Latin) and Jawi are co-official in Brunei only.
-Names of institutions and organisations have to use Jawi and Rumi (Latin) scripts.
+Rumi (Latin) and Jawi are co-official in Brunei and Malaysia only.
+Names of institutions and organisations have to use Jawi and Rumi (Latin) scripts in Brunei and some parts of Malaysia.
 Jawi is used fully in schools, especially the religious school, sekolah agama, which is compulsory during the afternoon for Muslim students aged from around 6–7 up to 12–14.

 Efforts are currently being undertaken to preserve Jawi in Malaysia, and students taking Malay language examinations in Malaysia have the option of answering questions using Jawi.

 The Latin script, however, is the most commonly used in Brunei and Malaysia, both for official and informal purposes.

 Historically, Malay has been written using various scripts.
 Before the introduction of Arabic script in the Malay region, Malay was written using the Pallava, Kawi and Rencong scripts; these scripts are no longer frequently used, but similar scripts such as the Cham alphabet are used by the Chams of Vietnam and Cambodia.
 Old Malay was written using Pallava and Kawi script, as evident from several inscription stones in the Malay region.
 Starting from the era of kingdom of Pasai and throughout the golden age of the Malacca Sultanate, Jawi gradually replaced these scripts as the most commonly used script in the Malay region.
 Starting from the 17th century, under Dutch and British influence, Jawi was gradually replaced by the Rumi script.